IndrajeetPatil/ggstatsplot/README.md

-  type = "robust", # type of test that needs to be run xlab = "Movie budget (in million/ US$)", # label for x axis ylab = "IMDB rating", # label for y axis label.var = "title", # variable for labeling data points label.expression = "rating < 5 & budget > 100", # expression that decides which points to label title = "Movie budget and IMDB rating (action)", # title text for the plot caption = expression(paste(italic("Note"), ": IMDB stands for Internet Movie DataBase")), ggtheme = hrbrthemes::theme_ipsum_ps(), # choosing a different theme
+  type = "robust", # type of test that needs to be run xlab = "Movie budget (in million/ US$)", # label for x axis ylab = "IMDB rating", # label for y axis label.var = title, # variable for labeling data points label.expression = rating < 5 & budget > 100, # expression that decides which points to label title = "Movie budget and IMDB rating (action)", # title text for the plot caption = expression(paste(italic("Note"), ": IMDB stands for Internet Movie DataBase")), ggtheme = hrbrthemes::theme_ipsum_ps(), # choosing a different theme